sphinx-doc/sphinx/doc/extdev/appapi.rst

    Here is the place to replace custom nodes that don't have visitor methods in the writers, so that they don't cause errors when the writers encounter them.

+.. event:: env-merge-info (env, docnames, other)

+   This event is only emitted when parallel reading of documents is enabled.
+It is emitted once for every subprocess that has read some documents.

+   You must handle this event in an extension that stores data in the environment in a custom location.
+Otherwise the environment in the main process will not be aware of the information stored in the subprocess.

+   *other* is the environment object from the subprocess, *env* is the environment from the main process.  *docnames* is a set of document names that have been read in the subprocess.

+   For a sample of how to deal with this event, look at the standard ``sphinx.ext.viewcode`` extension.

+   .. versionadded:: 1.3

 .. event:: env-updated (app, env)

    Emitted when the :meth:`update` method of the build environment has